jusolibre/BlogAPI/README.md

-<h3 id="DELETEcomment">DELETE comment :</h3>
+<h3 style="font-size=120%" id="PUTcomment">PUT comment :</h3>
 ```
 localhost:8080/comment
-["id"]
+["id", "author", "article_id", "comment"]
-// here is the argument that MUST be present in the Json object of your resquest
+// here is the argument that CAN be present in the Json object of your resquest
 // The id must be present
 ```
 Json Response :